Rabbitory/rabbitory_cli/README.md

 rabbitory destroy
 ```

+---

+## 🛠 Features

+### Seamless AWS Integration & Deployment Automation

+Rabbitory CLI handles the full deployment lifecycle of your RabbitMQ environment, including IAM, EC2, DynamoDB, and security groups — with zero manual setup.

+### Automatic Deployment Rollback

+If any step of the deployment process fails, Rabbitory CLI will automatically roll back all changes to leave your AWS environment clean and consistent.
 🤝 Developed By: Jacqueline Amherst | Zijin Gong | Laren Cozart | Mason Abruzzesse

 -->create links for our names to our github overview pages